tc39/proposal-smart-pipelines/readme.md

 <summary>An assignment-level expression currently may be a this reference,
 identifier reference, null / undefined / true / false literal, array / object /
 regular-expression / template literal, function / async-function / generator /
-class expression These possibilities are given the same parameters that the assignment-level expression happens to have also gotten, except where they would be unnecessary, such as for the this token.</summary>
+class expression.
+These possibilities are given the same parameters that the assignment-level expression happens to have also gotten, except where they would be unnecessary, such as for the this token.</summary>